 User written external functions must remove all parameters and the function result from the stack when they return.

-User written external functions must return their results exactly as specified in the following:
+Additionally, such functions must return their results exactly as specified in the following:

 Values of scalar types, except Reals, must be returned in the AX register.
 If the result is only one byte then AH should be set to zero.
 Boolean functions must return the function value by setting the Z flag (Z = False, NZ = True).
+If NZ = True, the AX register must be set to \$01.